artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 ..
 NOTE::

    If you are planning to use the :ref:`metadata-only DIP upload to AtoM
-   <upload-metadata-atom>` functionality don't forget to enable the :ref:`the
+   <upload-metadata-atom>` functionality don't forget to enable the :ref:`API
-   API plugin in AtoM <atom:api-intro>`, generate a API key, and update the ``REST API key`` field accordingly.
+   plugin in AtoM <atom:api-intro>`, generate a API key, and update the ``REST API key`` field accordingly.
 Metadata-only DIP upload is only available if you are using AtoM 2.4 or higher.

 AtoM server configuration
 +++++++++++++++++++++++++